gromacs/gromacs/docs/dev-manual/contribute.rst

     * functionality for an analysis tool to do useful things with the simulation output.

-  Do get in touch with us, e.g. on the `developer mailing list`_, to exchange ideas here.
+  Do get in touch with us, e.g. on the `developer discussion forum`_, to exchange ideas here.

 * *Timeliness*: We make an annual release of |Gromacs|, with a feature